 juju angeles is a poet, teaching artist, and babymama from New York.
 She is a first generation Dominican-American and creator of A Love Adventure Project—a cause that supports and empowers low-income, single mothers to travel with their children.
-To find out more about her writing and projects, visit her blog Mangú y Tunafish.
+Follow her on her blog, Mangú y Tunafish and on twitter, @jujuthepoet.